Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Introduction

-In this article we present a new dataset, AI4Shipwrecks, and we present benchmarking results for segmentation of shipwrecks from side scan sonar (SSS) imagery collected on an AUV (Fig.~\ref{fig:intro}).
-This dataset was collected over the span of 5 weeks in Thunder Bay National Marine Sanctuary (TBNMS) in Lake Huron, Michigan, USA.
-Spanning 4,300-square-miles, TBNMS contains almost 100 known shipwreck sites and over 100 undiscovered sites.
-We leverage the unique abundance of known shipwreck sites to curate a rich dataset for investigating the application of machine learning for this task.
+In this paper, we present a new dataset, AI4Shipwrecks, and we present benchmarking results for segmentation of shipwrecks from side scan sonar (SSS) imagery collected on an AUV (Fig.~\ref{fig:intro}).
+The AI4Shipwrecks dataset contains 286 high-resolution side scan sonar images in .PNG format, with accompanying pixel-wise segmentation labels of shipwreck sites.
+This dataset was collected over the span of five weeks in Thunder Bay National Marine Sanctuary (TBNMS) in Lake Huron, Michigan, USA.
+Spanning 4300-square-miles, TBNMS contains almost 100 known shipwreck sites and over 100 undiscovered sites.
+We leverage the unique abundance of known shipwrecks to curate a rich dataset of 28 distinct shipwrecks for investigating the application of machine learning for this task.
 In this paper, we present details of dataset collection and preparation for easy indexing of our dataset by machine learning pipelines.
-To encourage further advances in segmentation for side scan sonar, we report extensive results on our dataset from modern, state-of-the-art segmentation models.
+To encourage further advances in segmentation for SSS, we report extensive results on our dataset from modern, state-of-the-art segmentation models.
 Lastly, we include discussion on lessons learned from our field expeditions and experiments to provide insight on future challenges and opportunities for machine learning for processing sonar data.
 The resulting dataset and benchmarking tools will be made publicly available as a benchmark dataset for segmentation from sonar imagery to enable future research in machine learning for ocean exploration.